ucdavis/ip/_posts/profiles/2015-02-12-FarahAhmad.markdown

 “I was so nervous,” she says, chuckling about the memory now.
 “The CAS staff had to basically push me onto the plane.”<br>

-Seven months later, the chemistry student from UAF showed none of that nervousness when she presented whole-wheat chapatis to Bill Gates, founder of Microsoft .
+Seven months later, the chemistry student from UAF showed none of that nervousness when she presented whole-wheat chapatis to Bill Gates, founder of Microsoft.
 Ms. Ahmad was invited to the Bread Lab, an interdisciplinary kitchen research unit of Washington State University, by Dr. Steve Jones, a USPCAS-AFS research grant collaborator.
 Her visit to the Bread Lab allowed her to present some of her project research on modified cereal brans in edible form to Mr. Gates himself. <br>

 <iframe width="800" height="450" src="https://www.youtube.com/embed/mbhXJLCdXaU" frameborder="0" allowfullscreen></iframe>